 All project team or steering committee members must declare any conflicts of interest.
-As such, they should follow NHS England's Conflicts of Interest Guidance, which was co-developed with the ABPI.
+As such, they should follow NHS England's Conflicts of Interest Guidance.
 Those with a conflict should not vote on related matters.
 These declarations should be recorded in the meeting minutes.
 Either party can object to someone's involvement due to a conflict of interest.
 The project team should agree on a project methodology.
 PRINCE2 (Projects In Controlled Environments) is perhaps the best known and most widely used by the NHS, but the methodology may vary depending on the complexity of the project.
 It should also agree on a regular meeting schedule to make initial decisions, keep the project on track and manage any issues.
 Meetings should be action-oriented, with clear agendas, decision points and minutes recorded.